kopp/minipython/docs/filesystem.rst

 to work with such file systems.

-However, since the micro:bit is a limited device in terms of both hardware and storage capacity MicroPython provides a small subset of the functions needed to persist data on the device.
+However, since the micro:bit is a limited device in terms of both hardware and storage capacity MiniPython provides a small subset of the functions needed to persist data on the device.
 Because of memory constraints **there is approximately 30k of storage available** on the file system.